 Back to top

-Dog registration fees are $30 per year or $75 for three years for an unsterilised dog; or $10 per year or $18 for three years for a sterlised dog (proof of sterilisation must be provided).
+Dog registration fees are $50 per year or $120 for three years for an unsterilised dog; or $20 per year or $42.50 for three years for a sterilised dog (proof of sterilisation must be provided).
 Individuals on a full pension are entitled to 50 per cent off the abovementioned prices, upon producing an appropriate pension card.

-Dogs may be registered at the following locations within the City of Armadale:
+Dogs may be registered by downloading and completing an Animal Registration form or at one of the following locations within the City of Armadale:

 - City of Armadale Administration Centre, 7 Orchard Avenue, Armadale